Menu

 As a first step, we will meet with you to discuss the areas of your company that will be affected by Pillar Two.
 As well as creating a project schedule, we will support you in planning the project team and with internal decision-making.
 In this respect, an initial high-level impact analysis can help make the Pillar Two issue more "accessible".

 Key features of our specialist support are determining the companies to be included, the qualifying income or loss, the adjusted covered taxes and the substance-based income exclusion of each entity to be included.
 The application of any special rules, e.g. for investment entities, also plays an important role in this respect.
 In addition, an analysis of data sources is a key factor in determining the taxation basis.
-Specialist support should, among other things, provide information as to whether and which information is missing for the Pillar Two tax bases or whether, for example, existing information requires further detail.
+Specialist support should, among other things, provide information as to whether and which information is missing for the Pillar Two tax bases or whether, for example, existing information needs to be more detailed.

 Tax Accounting / Tax Compliance - Processual Implementation